Strilanc/Strilanc.github.io/_posts/2016-07-05-wait-what-genetic-resilient-cnot.md

 I'm sure the authors verified that the circuit scored highly on their error metric... but currently I think they should have thought some more about *why* it scored so highly.

+The mistakes in this one diagram put every result from the paper into question.

 Oh well.
 At least this will make [another](http://twistedoakstudios.com/blog/Post1080_my-bug-my-bad-1-fractal-spheres) [good](http://www.michaeleisen.org/blog/?p=358) "it did what I said, not what I wanted" [anecdote](http://hforsten.com/evolutionary-algorithms-and-analog-electronic-circuits.html?PageSpeed=noscript).